 It’s difficult to make an apples-to-apples comparison with Stash and Robinhood because they are so different.
 You really have to think about what you want in an investment app to decide which one is right for you.

-Stash lets you self-direct investments in stocks and ETFs, and it now offers the option for fully managed portfolios, called Smart Portfolios, which is a great way to start investing for retirement.
+Stash lets you self-direct investments in stocks and ETFs, and it now offers the option for discretionary managed portfolios, called Smart Portfolios, which is a great way to start investing.
 Stash wants new investors to learn about the process as they go, and it’s a solid choice if the monthly subscription fee doesn’t bother you.
+Stash also offers new users a $5 bonus after you deposit at least $5 into your Personal Portfolio when you sign up for a Stash account via this link.

 Robinhood is for hands-on investors that want access to alternative investments like cryptocurrency, plus it does margin lending and options.
 Robinhood is free, but it lacks retirement accounts.